justinsgithub/justintylers/content/writings/airport-detox.md

 I try to look happy

-Look like i've been through hell
+Look like I've been through hell

 Mood has never been so crappy